Cst2989/neciudan-dev-new/src/content/post/speaking-at-tech-confrences.md

 A quick tip here is to practice at your talk's exact hour.
 So if you are the first to talk in the morning, practice in the morning; if you are exactly after lunch, practice after lunch; if you are closing the conference, practice at the exact hour of your talk.
 This way, your body will be in the right mood when adrenaline strikes.

-## What to know before the conference:
+## What to know before the conference

 Typically, conferences pay for travel and 1-2 nights of accommodation (depending on the length of the conference).
 They also have a free speaker dinner, and some might have some extra activities in the city.
 Some conferences also arrange for airport pickup, and they include the conference ticket and maybe one for a guest as well.